 To prepare a student for the General Educational Development (GED) test of high school equivalency, the Literacy Council offers preparation classes, free of charge, to adults in our community.
-These classes meet both mornings and evenings at the Joan M. Breisch Adult Learning Center.
+These classes meet Monday and Wednesday mornings at the Joan M. Breisch Adult Learning Center.
 Visit our GED® Class page.

 The GED® test is administered at the Literacy Council through Pearson Vue testing.
 Pennsylvania residents (adults 18 years and older, as well as 16- and 17-year-old participants meeting specific qualifications) are eligible to take the computerized exam.
 All registrations, testing times, locations and payment with credit card are completed at the website www.gedtestingservice.com.
 Payment is required at the time of registration.